tomjoht/learnapidoc/_docs/introduction_to_rest_apis/workshop.md

 ## Conclusion {#conclusion}

 {% if site.format == "kindle" or site.format == "pdf" %}
-This content doesn't embed well in print, as it contains JavaScript.
-Please go to https://idratherbewriting.com/learnapidoc/workshop.html to view the content.
+*Note: This content doesn't embed well in print, as it contains JavaScript.
+Please go to [https://idratherbewriting.com/learnapidoc/workshop.html] to view the content.*
 {% endif %}

 {% if site.format == "web" %}